MIT Blackjack Team: Early days

-First MIT blackjack "bank"

-In late November 1979, Dave, a professional blackjack player contacted one of the card-counting students, J.P.
-Massar, after seeing a notice for the blackjack course.
-He proposed forming a new group to go to Atlantic City to take advantage of the New Jersey Casino Control Commission's recent ruling that made it illegal for the Atlantic City casinos to ban card counters.
+In late November 1979, a professional blackjack player named Dave contacted Massar after seeing a flyer for Massar's blackjack course.
+He offered to bankroll a group to go to Atlantic City to take advantage of the New Jersey Casino Control Commission's recent ruling which made it illegal for the Atlantic City casinos to ban card counters.
 Casinos instead have to take other countermeasures like shuffling the cards earlier than normal, using more decks of cards, or offering games with worse rules to destroy the advantage gained by counting—even though these all negatively impact the non-counter as well.

 The group of four players, a professional gambler, and an investor who put up most of their capital ($5,000), went to Atlantic City in late December.
 They recruited more MIT students as players at the January blackjack class.
 They played intermittently through May 1980 and increased their capital four-fold, but were nonetheless more like a loose group sharing capital than a team with consistent strategies and quality control.

-"Mr. M" meets Bill Kaplan

-In May 1980, J. P. Massar, known as "Mr. M" in the History Channel documentary, overheard a conversation about professional blackjack at a Chinese restaurant in Cambridge.
-He introduced himself to the speaker, Bill Kaplan, a 1980 Harvard MBA graduate who had run a successful blackjack team in Las Vegas three years earlier.
+In May 1980, Massar met Bill Kaplan at a Chinese restaurant in Cambridge.
 Kaplan had earned his BA at Harvard in 1977 and delayed his admission to Harvard Business School for a year, when he moved to Las Vegas and formed a team of blackjack players using his own research and statistical analysis of the game.
-Using funds he received on graduation as Harvard's outstanding scholar-athlete, Kaplan generated more than a 35 fold rate of return in fewer than nine months of play.
+Using funds he received on graduation as Harvard's outstanding scholar-athlete, he generated more than a 35 fold rate of return in less than nine months of play.
 Kaplan continued to run his Las Vegas blackjack team as a sideline while attending Harvard Business School but, by the time of his graduation in May 1980, the players were so "burnt out" in Nevada they were forced to hit the international circuit.
 Not feeling he could continue to manage the team successfully while they traveled throughout Europe and elsewhere, encountering different rules, playing conditions, and casino practices, Kaplan parted ways with his teammates, who then splintered into multiple small playing teams in pursuit of more favorable conditions throughout the world.